AYDOSUL/Qartographer/README.md

  ## Contribute

 We welcome contributions of all kinds!
-If you see something that can be improved, feel free to:
+If you see something that can be improved(Or you happen to make an interesting device map), feel free to:

 - Open an [issue](https://github.com/AYDOSUL/Qartographer/issues)
 - Submit a [pull request](https://github.com/AYDOSUL/Qartographer/pulls)